Russian: Language, Literature, Culture (including courses in English)

 Close, careful study of Dostoevsky's masterpiece, with eye to historical, philosophical, theological, cultural, and literary significance; explores Dostoevsky's reinvention of the novel alongside questions of morality, justice, modernity, community, personality, and the meaning of life.
 Taught in English.
 Effective Spring 2020, this course fulfills a single unit in each of the following BU Hub areas: Philosophical Inquiry and Life's Meanings, Aesthetic Exploration. -

-CAS LR 289: Russian Culture (in English translation)
+CAS LR 289: Russian Culture: Literature, Film, and Arts (in English translation)

-Introduction (in English) to Russian culture.
-Traces its development from legendary beginnings to today, focusing on such topics as everyday life, pop culture, national identity, and the woman question.
+Introduction to the history of Russian culture from its beginnings to the 21st century.
+This course surveys main works of literature, painting, architecture, and film chronologically.
+It keeps relevant historical developments in sight, and investigates cause-effect links between history and culture.
 Effective Spring 2022, this course fulfills a single unit in each of the following BU Hub areas: Aesthetic Exploration, Historical Consciousness, Critical Thinking. -

 CAS LR 311: Russian Youth Culture